BobStein/qiki-python/README.md

 is to get good at deciding:

 1. what **is**
-2. what **ought** to be
+2. what **ought to be**
 3. what to **do**

 Let's get much better at these now.
 Great consequences will not happen until we do.
 We don't want to agree.
+Not totally.
 But we must decide.

 We must find a way to decide
 what is happening.
+This is why many discussions
+talk past each other.
 We need some agreement on what is happening before we can talk about what matters.
-We need some agreement on what matters before we can talk about what to do.
+We need enough agreement on what matters before we can talk about what to do.

 Who is we?
-This applies to every group you can think of.
+This applies to any group you can think of.
-I think the opportunity is overripe for getting better at group decisions.
+The opportunity is overripe
+for getting better at group decisions.

 ## how

-I think the gizmos can help.
+I think the gizmos can help out.
 Start by storing our thinking out of the silos.
 Then anybody can start looking for patterns.
 And turning the gizmos loose looking for patterns.